sofiamurillosanchez/T-Mobile-Hacktober/README.md

 If this does not work, you can access the browser version of the extension through the file "popup.html", simply right-click and hit "open as browser" and you should be able to view the extension.

+We hope you have a wonderful day!

+T-CoMo Team